EDUCATION

 3. Not identifying the holes in our funnel

-Missing out on a leak is one thing, but if you can’t identify the leak—that’s an entirely different problem.
-If there are 5 milestones that the student needs to complete before enroling with you, then there are 5 potential stages from where the student can move out the funnel.
+Missing a leak is one thing, but if you can’t identify the reason for the leak—that’s an entirely different problem.
+If there are 5 milestones that the student needs to complete before enrolling with you, then there are 5 potential stages from where the student can move out the funnel.

 4. Not applying the learnings

 After you take note of the entire process, apply it, and learn new outcomes with the help of your CRM, it is important that you apply them.
-Remember unlearning and relearning is just as important to build better journey maps.
+Remember, unlearning and relearning are just as important to build better journey maps.

-You can keep tabs on a number of education KPIs or build detailed reports to understand student behaviour and improve the admissions process.
+You can keep tabs on a number of education KPIs or build detailed reports to understand student behavior and improve the admissions process.

-I hope this article has not only helped you get started with building student journey maps but has also identify the scope of improvement in your current one.
+We hope this article has equipped you with everything you need to start building student journey maps and identify scope for improvement in your current processes.

 In the age of expensive online ads, too much competition, and even shorter attention spans, it is important to adopt the right processes and technologies that help you engage and retain your students better.